Ingleburn

 Ingleburn is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Ingleburn's cultural diversity is notable, with 44.5% of its population born overseas and another 44.5% speaking a language other than English at home.
-Christianity is the predominant religion in Ingleburn, comprising 50.6% of the population.
-Hinduism, however, is significantly overrepresented, making up 10.5%, compared to the Greater Sydney average of 5.2%.
+Ingleburn has a high level of cultural diversity, with 44.5% of its population born overseas and 44.5% speaking a language other than English at home.
+Christianity is the predominant religion in Ingleburn, making up 50.6% of its population.
+Hinduism is notably overrepresented, comprising 10.5%, compared to the Greater Sydney average of 5.2%.

 Frequently Asked Questions - Diversity